qooxdoo/qooxdoo/documentation/manual/source/pages/layout.rst

    layout/dock

 The Grid layout arranges items in a two dimensional grid.
-Widgets can be placed into the grid’s cells and may span multiple rows and columns.
+Widgets can be placed into the grid's cells and may span multiple rows and columns.

 .. toctree::